orklann/goagentfindip/README.md

             else:
                 conn=httplib.HTTPSConnection(ip,timeout=3)

-        to smaller timeout value, example here is: 2.4
+        to smaller timeout value, example here is: 1.5

             # python3 will use http.client.HTTPSConnection
             if sys.version_info >= (3, 0):
-                conn=http.client.HTTPSConnection(ip,timeout=2.4)
+                conn=http.client.HTTPSConnection(ip,timeout=1.5)
             else:
-                conn=httplib.HTTPSConnection(ip,timeout=2.4)
+                conn=httplib.HTTPSConnection(ip,timeout=1.5)

-        and modify join time(about 1.5s greater than timeout blew) at line 151, example here is 3.9:
+        and modify join time(about 1.5s greater than timeout above) at line 151, example here is 3.1:

             p.join(6)
         to
-            p.join(3.9)
+            p.join(3.1)

         This will filter slow IPs, but fewer IPs can be found,